mcous/gonogo/README.md

 > Simple, lightweight object and function parameter validation

-gonogo is a _tiny_ library for validating JavaScript values, objects, and function parameters.
+gonogo is a minimal, functional assertion library for validating JavaScript values, objects, and function parameters.
 It was designed to check web component properties during development, but it's simple enough that you could probably use it for any basic validation needs.

 ## table of contents
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->